Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Meet people who might have something, even if we don’t know specifically yet.
 The goal is to keep the relationship warm and to make sure people feel heard
 - Meet with Tech after the roadmap is completed as things will have implications on their team
 - Be wary of putting too much on our plates
+- Slack people to get an update on projects on the roadmap

 ### Yearly roadmap planning
 **Create an initial list of projects from the business's / team's roadmap**